-A lot of emphasis is placed on learning the modalities such as acupuncture and herbal practice in a clinical environment.
+A lot of emphases is placed on learning the modalities of acupuncture and herbal practice in a clinical environment.
 Education guidelines regarding acupuncture training in Australia state that there should be at least 500 hours of supervised clinical practice8.

 Great point!
 I’ll be sure to ask any potential practitioners about their qualifications as an acupuncturist

-Where can I find the best acupuncture in Melbourne?
+Where can I find the best acupuncturist in Melbourne?